-- Individuals employed by the University, using University resources or facilities, or receiving funds administered by the University; and
+- students and individuals employed by the University, using University resources or facilities, or receiving funds administered by the University and

 Protection from Retaliation

 No member of the University community may retaliate against an individual because of the individual’s good faith participation in:

 - reporting or otherwise expressing opposition to, suspected or alleged misconduct;

 - participating in any process designed to review or investigate suspected or alleged misconduct or non-compliance with applicable policies, rules, and laws; or

 - accessing the Office for Conflict Resolution (OCR) services.

 A causal relationship between the good faith participation in one of these activities and an adverse action is needed to demonstrate that retaliation has occurred.

 Individuals who believe that retaliation is occurring or has occurred, as a result of their good faith participation in one of the above referenced activities, should follow the reporting options available to them in this policy.